Open Streets Southwark

 Why it matters

-The transformative power of Open Streets is eloquently captured by this local resident who describes South Africa's very first event earlier this year:
+The transformative power of Open Streets is eloquently captured by this local resident who describes South Africa's very first event last year:

 Open Streets is such a simple idea; choose a day and close the street to traffic is one basic description of it.
 But beyond this apparent simplicity is also an invitation which cuts across our daily habits, and steps us into other possibilities.
 Open Streets allows us to come out on to the public space we normally call “roads”, without the usual barriers of vehicles and haste.